flaturtha/NOS/_posts/2016-08-19-deduction.md

 But Lecoq&#39;s bungles are as interesting as his successful work.
 When need arises for the expanding of the story, Lecoq converses thus:

 >&quot;But here I hesitate.
-I thought myself sure of the character of these murderers; but now        11 He paused; and his contracted features clearly showed that he was engaged in a mental effort.
+I thought myself sure of the character of these murderers; but now &mdash; &quot; He paused; and his contracted features clearly showed that he was engaged in a mental effort.

 >&quot;But now?&quot; asked M. Plantat.

->M. Lecoq seemed to wake up. &quot;I beg your pardon/1 said he. &quot;I forget myself.
+>M. Lecoq seemed to wake up. &quot;I beg your pardon,&quot; said he. &quot;I forget myself.
 I&#39;ve a bad habit of reflecting aloud.
 That&#39;s why I almost always insist on working alone.
 My uncertainty and hesitation, the waywardness of my suspicions, compromise my reputation as an astute detective, for whom there&#39;s no such thing as a mystery.&quot;

->Worthy M. Plantat smiled indulgently. &quot;I don&#39;t usually open my mouth,&quot; continued M. Lecoq, &quot;until my mind is satisfied; then I speak in a peremptory tone, and say this is so or so. today, however, I am working openly with a man who realizes that such a problem as this cannot be solved at the first attempt.
+>Worthy M. Plantat smiled indulgently.

+>&quot;I don&#39;t usually open my mouth,&quot; continued M. Lecoq, &quot;until my mind is satisfied; then I speak in a peremptory tone, and say this is so or so.
+Today, however, I am working openly with a man who realizes that such a problem as this cannot be solved at the first attempt.
 This is why I allow you to see how I grope along.
 One can&#39;t always reach the truth at a bound; to realize it at times various calculations and deductions are necessary.
 Well, just now my logic is at fault.&quot;

 And again in &quot;File No. 113,&quot; Lecoq says: